Climate Strategy | Strengthening Climate Resilience | Low Carbon | Shin Kong Life Sustainability

 Investment portfolios

-Transition Risk - Policy and Legal Net Zero 2050 & Current Policies Calculating the changes in credit and market risks for investment and financing positions under stricter climate regulations.
+Transition Risk - Policy and Regulation NGFSs-Net Zero 2050、Current Policies、Delayed transition、Nationally Determined Contributions(NDCs) Fragmented World Calculating the changes in credit and market risks for investment and financing positions under stricter climate regulations.

 SDGs